Safety Trailer Program

 To raise awareness and promote discussion about truck blind spots, the important safety message is featured on one of our member fleets, Followmont Transport that travels extensively on the Transurban Linkt Network.

-Transurban are committed to working with the transport industry and research partners to deliver new and innovative technologies to improve e road safety for all users, as well as help to promote simple changes all drivers can make to ensure a safer road network
+Transurban are committed to working with the transport industry and research partners to deliver new and innovative technologies to improve road safety for all users, as well as help to promote simple changes all drivers can make to ensure a safer road network.

 Continued education about blind spots, along with reminders about the dangers of fatigue, distraction and speed, all play an essential part in making the roads safer for everybody.